-Material change in circumstances -- is any change that affects a person's entitlement to benefits and services under the Act.
+Material change in circumstances -- is any change that affects a person's entitlement to benefits and services under the Acts.

 If a person fails to inform the WSIB of a material change in circumstances, the WSIB presumes that this is intentional and thus wilful, unless the person can demonstrate having no knowledge of the change.
-Decision-makers determine whether the person reasonably should have been aware of the change by reviewing the facts of the case.
+The WSIB determines whether the person reasonably should have been aware of the change by reviewing the facts of the case.

 Types of changes

 Changes that persons must report to the WSIB include, but are not limited to:

 Health care status, such as:

 - improvement or a deterioration of the work-related condition